Tampines Rovers FC: Gavin Lee reign (2019–2025)

-2023–2025: Collaboration with BG Pathum and club overhaul
+Collaboration and club overhaul (2023–2025)

 On 23 September 2023, Tampines Rovers inked a three-year collaboration with Thailand club, BG Pathum United.
 As part of the agreement, the Singaporean outfit will be temporarily renamed as BG Tampines Rovers from 2024 onwards.
 Kadir who was the former advisor of the club and current head of youth football for BG Pathum, played a pivotal role in securing the deal.
 As part of the collaboration, the club took two new Thailand nationals, 19-year-old forward Thitipat Ekarunpong and 18-year-old defender Thanet Suknate on loan.
 Thitipat and Thanet will be the first Thai players in the league since 2013, when Theerawekin Seehawong turned out for Woodlands Wellington.
 Tampines Rovers also qualified for the AFC Champions League Two as the 2nd best placed local team in the previous season.
 On 18 July 2024, Tampines Rovers maintain their seven unbeaten streak (6 wins, 1 draw) where the club defeated league rivals Lion City Sailors 5–0 at the Bishan Stadium to stay on top of the league table.
 Tampines Rovers then participated in the inaugural 2024–25 AFC Champions League Two group stage alongside Thailand club Bangkok United, Vietnamese club Nam Định and Hong Kong club Lee Man.
 On 18 September 2024, the club then played their first match against Bangkok United at the Thammasat Stadium where Seia Kunori scored a brace for the club but it wasn't enough as the Stags lost 4–2 to the host.
 On 22 September in the away fixture against DPMM, Boris Kopitović overtake Aleksandar Đurić to become Tampines Rovers all-time leading goalscorer in the club history.
 During the second round of the AFC Champions League Two match against Lee Man at home soil on 2 October, after conceding an early goal from the visitors, Boris Kopitović equalised the match at 1–1 right before half time from the penalty spot.
 In the second half, Faris Ramli and Seia Kunori both scored a goal to secured a 3–1 win against Lee Man.
 On 27 November, Seia Kunori scored the only goal in the match to end Bangkok United winning streak in the group stage at home.
 On the final day fixtures against Lee Man at the Mong Kok Stadium desperately needing a win, Tampines Rovers felled to a goalless draw which sees the team finishing in third place in the group thus missing out on qualifying to the round of 16.

 After the 2024–25 season ended, Tampines Rovers experienced a major transitions, losing most of their players, coaching staff, and outgoing club chairman Desmond Ong, who had been with the club since 2017.
 Head coach Lee also departed to take over as interim head coach of the Singapore national team, ending his tenure at the club which began in 2019.
 Fans favourite, Boris Kopitović and Kyoga Nakamura left in search of new challenges which then see the club shifted its focus towards a full-scale overhaul strategy.